hobbsh/wordpress-posts-timeline/readme.txt

 1. Unzip `wordpress-posts-timeline.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use shortcode [wp-timeline] in page or template to display timeline.
-4. See usage page for more options
+4. See 'other notes' for syntax options

 == Frequently Asked Questions ==